China's President Xi says will continue years-long war on smog

 China has ordered factories to cut output in a bid to enforce bigger emission cuts in coming months and avoid a repeat of the near-record levels of choking smog that enveloped key northern areas at the start of the year.

-In the long term, it has also launched a series of measures to curb the use of coal, the nation’s favorite fuel, and boost use of renewable power, like wind and solar.
+In the long term, it has also launched a series of measures to curb the use of coal, the nation’s favourite fuel, and boost use of renewable power, like wind and solar.

-The government will also take measures to improve rural areas by restoring soil and waterways, Xi added, as China moves to modernize its vast agricultural sector.
+The government will also take measures to improve rural areas by restoring soil and waterways, Xi added, as China moves to modernise its vast agricultural sector.

 Reporting by Christian Shepherd and Stella Qiu; Writing by Josephine Mason; Editing by Paul Tait and Clarence Fernandez